 Idaho residents 29 and younger can also apply for a catastrophic plan offering low premiums but limited coverage.
 You can compare estimated plan costs using Your Health Idaho’s website.

 What if I already have health insurance?

 If you already have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to Your Health Idaho during open enrollment.
 But you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
-The premiums would need to be more than 9.83 percent of your household income for individual coverage or more than 8.27 percent for family coverage in order for you to qualify for the tax credits.
+The premiums would need to be more than 9.61 percent of your household income for individual coverage in order for you to qualify for the tax credits.

 If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or were put on reduced hours, you may be able to switch to a Your Health Idaho plan.
+Try to apply and select your plan before your COBRA coverage ends to make sure there's no gap in coverage.
 If you’re not sure about whether to switch out of COBRA, you can ask for free advice from a local insurance agent or broker.

 Will I need to get a new doctor?

 That depends.
 Major insurance providers, including Blue Cross of Idaho and Select Health, offer Your Health Idaho plans, but not all doctors accept them.
 You can talk to your doctor to see whether a certain doctor or practice will accept a marketplace plan.

 Will my family members qualify for the same health plan that I do?

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for certain subsidies or other programs, depending on age, income and disability, or caregiver status.
 Such families may choose to enroll separately.
 Family members may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.